 “Did Ron skim?
 I truthfully do not know the honest answer, but would guess he may have as most promoters at that time having first count on the tickets would take some off the top (he who is without sin raise your hand),” Thatcher responded to a fan who asked about the incident.
 “I can remember working several places around the country that the payoff didn’t match what the house appeared to be; but that was the business of that era.
 It wasn’t like he would have been the inventor of that type of thing.
 This I do know because I suggested it.
 He took a small percentage from each house and used it at Christmas time to give the talent a holiday bonus.
 Don’t remember if it happened every year he ran or the exact amount but I’m sure he did the first couple … I stayed after the split but a couple of times I was offered the TV deal with the Poffo group but felt a loyalty to SEW since I had been given the creative freedom to develop a television show that became a sort of yardstick to measure wrestling TV by as I was able to do some things new for our industry at the time which are now standard across the board.
 No matter what you hear otherwise about who was best at what during that time, we smoked them as far as quality TV production went, period … In truth, the whole war thing was totally stupid as all it was able to do was kill the territory for both promotions.
 Nobody won.
 I also was there after Ron sold to Jim Barnett and then went to Mobile for Ron a while and returned to K-Town to produce and host the TV for the Crockett/Flair/Mulligan promotion when they bought it from Barnett, then returned for Cornette when he opened.”

-The only thing that we know for certain is that Knoxville was once a wrestling town, and part of a territory so rich that men were willing to jeopardize their careers for it, a prize jewel in the crown of the Smoky Mountains.
-And when Roop, Malenko, Orton, and Garvin walked out of the territory, it was a death knell for wrestling in that territory for years to come.
+The only thing that we know for certain is that Knoxville was once a wrestling town, and part of a territory so rich that men like Ron Garvin were willing to jeopardize their careers for it, a prize jewel in the crown of the Smoky Mountains.
+And when Bob Roop, The Great Malenko, BOB Orton, and Ron Garvin walked out of the territory, it was a death knell for wrestling in that territory for years to come.